Morten Bruun

 Morten Bruun (born 28 June 1965) is a Danish former professional footballer who played his entire career for Silkeborg IF.
 With them, he won the 1993–94 Danish Superliga and 2001 Danish Cup trophies.
-He played 424 matches and scored 35 goals for the club from 1988 to 2001.
+He played 424 matches and scored 35 goals for the club from 1988 to 2001, which is a club record.
 He played 11 games for the Denmark national football team, and was an unused substitute when Denmark won the Euro 1992 tournament.

 He was brought back to Silkeborg IF as manager in October 2001.
 He managed the club for nine months, and succeeded in avoiding relegation to the Danish 1st Division.
-In September 2005, he was appointed manager of SønderjyskE where he stayed for eight months until he was fired.
+In September 2005, he was appointed manager of SønderjyskE where he stayed for eight months until he was fired, allegedly due to lack of support among the players.